Atrial fibrillation (AF) is the most common type of irregular heart rhythm.

 The three London AHSNs have worked collaboratively with the London Clinical Network to develop an online interactive toolkit.
 This guides healthcare professionals and commissioners through the entire AF-pathway, providing a range of resources to improve the detection and treatment of people with AF.
-The toolkit can be found here.
+Click here for the AF toolkit.

 By the end of 2019/20 we aim to have detected an additional 134,000 people with AF across England, with an additional 100,000 people with AF being newly prescribed appropriate anticoagulation therapy.